-EU court: Vaccines can be blamed for problems without proof
+EU court: Vaccines can be blamed for illnesses without proof

-LONDON (AP) — The highest court of the European Union says that even in cases where there is no scientific proof to suggest a vaccine is defective, courts may conclude in individual cases that the vaccines are to blame under certain circumstances.
+LONDON (AP) — The highest court of the European Union ruled Wednesday that courts can consider whether a vaccination led to someone developing an illness even when there is no scientific proof.

-The decision was issued on Wednesday in relation to the case of a Frenchman known as Mr. J.W., who was vaccinated against hepatitis B in late 1998-99.
+The decision was issued on Wednesday in relation to the case of a Frenchman known as Mr. J.W., who was immunized against hepatitis B in late 1998-99.
 About a year later, Mr. J.W. was diagnosed with multiple sclerosis.
+In 2006, he and his family sued vaccine-maker Sanofi Pasteur in an attempt to be compensated for the damage they claim he suffered due to the vaccine.
+Mr. J.W. died in 2011.

-Numerous studies have found no relationship between the hepatitis B vaccination and multiple sclerosis.
+France’s Court of Appeal ruled there was no causal link between the hepatitis B vaccine and multiple sclerosis, and dismissed the case.
+Numerous studies have found no relationship between the hepatitis B shot and multiple sclerosis.

-The court said that despite the lack of scientific evidence, a vaccine can be considered defective if there is “specific and consistent evidence,” including the time between a vaccine’s administration and the occurrence of a disease.
+After the case went to France’s Court of Cassation, it was brought to the European Union.

 Most Read Stories